-What are Sub-users?
+What are sub-users?

 Sub-users are additional limited-access users for your account.

-The Sub-users feature requires a Pro 2 level or higher Formsite account.
+The sub-users feature requires a Pro 2 level or higher Formsite account.

-Create a New Sub-user
+Add a New Sub-user

 Edit or Delete an Existing Sub-user

-After a user is deleted, they'll immediately lose all login access.
+Deleted sub-users immediately lose all login access.